canyon289/canyon289.github.io/dev/content/WhyIChoseASSG.md

 Initially when I decided to start this blog I started with what I already had a WordPress blog.
-However after a couple of hours I realized there were some issues that would present problems.
+Wordpress had served me well in the past, especially when I had a more limited programming background.
+Given the needs of this blog however, a Statically Generated Site, turned out to be a better choice.

 ##Syntax Highlighting
 Wordpress syntax highlighting was ok, but not the best.
 Given that there